status-im/nimbus-site/source/docs/fluffy.md

 In a sentence, [the Portal Network](https://github.com/ethereum/stateless-ethereum-specs/blob/master/portal-network.md#network-functionality) is an in-progress cross-team effort to re-imagine the Ethereum light client, and develop a practical and functional light client experience.

-Nimbus has joined the Ethereum Foundation’s Portal Network team as one of the launch clients for the Portal Network.

-In a sentence, [the Portal Network](https://github.com/ethereum/stateless-ethereum-specs/blob/master/portal-network.md#network-functionality) is an in-progress cross-team effort to re-imagine the Ethereum light client, and develop a practical and functional light client experience.

 In particular, our aim is to work together with the EF to develop a new set of Ethereum protocols alongside the existing Eth protocol that will specifically serve this new way of accessing Ethereum data.

 The overarching goal is to provide a mode of operation for Ethereum that serves common usage patterns, as opposed to keeping track of the full state at all times, as current clients do.